FriedSock/ctrlpsimilar/Readme.md

 #About
-ctrlp-similar is an extension for [ctrlp](http://github.com/kien/ctrlp.vim) that helps recommend files for you to open, based on the status and history of your git repository.
+ctrlpsimilar is an extension for [ctrlp](http://github.com/kien/ctrlp.vim) that helps recommend files for you to open, based on the status and history of your git repository.

-Instead of ordering files in your search lexicographically, ctrlp-similar orders files based on the file you have open and files recently modified.
+Instead of ordering files in your search lexicographically, ctrlpsimilar orders files based on the file you have open and files recently modified.
 Each file is accompanied with an accompanying similarity value to the current commit mod-set.
 (Scroll down for usage gif)